Higher linear regression channel: direction – downward.

 Moving average (20; smoothed) – downward.

-The average volatility of the GBP/USD pair is currently 134 points per day.
+The average volatility of the GBP/USD pair is currently 139 points per day.
 For the pound/dollar pair, this value is “high”.
-On Monday, October 19, therefore, we expect movement inside the channel, limited by the levels of 1.2780 and 1.3048.
-A reversal of the Heiken Ashi indicator downwards signals a new round of downward movement.
+On Friday, October 16, therefore, we expect movement inside the channel, limited by the levels of 1.2773 and 1.3051.
+A reversal of the Heiken Ashi indicator up signals a new round of upward correction or upward movement.

 Nearest support levels: